mamukachikovani/search-ads-360-ETL/README.md

-##  Project Descreption
+## Project Name: Search Ads 360 Data Reporting Automation

-This project is an automation for Search Ads 360 data reporting.
-The python scripts efficiently automate the extraction, tranformation & load process.
+This project aims to automate the process of reporting Search Ads 360 (SA360) data.
+Python scripts are utilized to efficiently handle the extraction, transformation, and loading (ETL) process.

+## Features
+### Data Extraction:
-The data extraction script eliminates the need for downloading reports manually from SA360 platform, saving time through automating a monthly report data pull.
-The next module of the project transforms the downloaded report.
-It focuses on formating the data types, rearranging and renaming the columns for database compatability.
+The data extraction script eliminates the manual effort of downloading reports from the SA360 platform.
+It automates the monthly data pull for report generation, saving valuable time.

+### Data Transformation:
+The transformation module focuses on formatting the data types, rearranging columns, and renaming them to ensure compatibility with the database.
+This step prepares the data for seamless integration.

+### Data Load:
-The final module, the data load, automates the loading process to AWS S3 data lake.
-The data is then easily accessible for Tableau reporting dashboards through the Amazon Athena connector
+The data load module automates the loading process to AWS S3 data lake.
+This enables easy accessibility of the data for reporting purposes using Tableau reporting dashboards through the Amazon Athena connector.

+## Benefits
+Time-Saving: Automating the data extraction eliminates the need for manual downloading, reducing effort and saving time.
+Data Consistency: The transformation process ensures consistent data formatting and compatibility with the database.
+Streamlined Reporting: The automated loading process enables quick and easy access to data for reporting in Tableau dashboards through Amazon Athena.

+## Requirements
+* Python 3.x
+* SA360 Account Credentials
+* AWS Account Credentials
+* Tableau and Amazon Athena Configuration

 ##  Getting Started

-In order to use this package, you first need to go through the following steps:
+Clone the repository: git clone git@github.com:mamukachikovani/search-ads-360-ETL.git

 ##  Installation